 This video describes the basic eggPlant Manager concepts.

-Following is a list of basic concepts you need to know about to work with eggPlant Manager.
+The following list of basic concepts explains what you need to know to work with eggPlant Manager.

 Tests are a set of scripts that you want to run in sequence against a particular system under test (SUT).

-After you define a test, you can then run it on demand (using the Run Now button on the Tests page).
+After you define a test, run it on demand using the Run Now button on the Tests page.
 You can create a schedule to run the test at a specified time or at a certain interval.
-For each of these run options, you can specify how many instances of a test you want to run simultaneously (up to the number of eggPlant Functional licenses available).
+For each of these run options, specify how many instances of a test you want to run simultaneously (up to the number of eggPlant Functional licenses available).
 For detailed information about schedules, see Creating Test Schedules in eggPlant Manager.

 The Dashboard page provides a high-level picture of eggPlant Manager activity.
 This activity includes recent test runs and any tests currently processing.
 It also provides high-level graphs to give you a sense for how your test runs are proceeding.
 For detailed information about what you can find on the Dashboard, see Using the eggPlant Manager Dashboard.